Guidance

 But how do you make sure that you notice when your team is burdened by conflicts?
 What specifically can you do?

-Relying on the fact that you will somehow find out when an argument has flared up is not enough.
-This is where you need to take action!
+Relying on the fact that you will somehow find out when an argument has broken out is not enough.
+You need to take action!

 • Organize regular team meetings that include dialogue between all colleagues.

-• Show your interest in the employees, go through the team and ask how things are going.
+• Show interest in the employees, go through the team and ask them how they are doing.

-If you do not do this, conflicts are often not disclosed and continue to fester unresolved.
+If you don’t do this, conflicts are often not disclosed and continue to fester unresolved.
 Here they often cause great damage, for example by reducing the team’s performance or even causing team members to leave.

 Remember: It is a fundamental task of every manager to ensure that the team runs smoothly.